-After playing with physical objects, you can give your child some crayons and help them as they do page 1 of the .pdf for this weeks lesson.
+After playing with physical objects, you can give your child some crayons and help them as they do page 1 of the pdf.

 Now show them with the numbered pattern they completed, how we can count by 2’s, and what counting by 2’s means.
 And that’s it, just introduce them to the concept of counting by 2’s.